Deep Venous Thrombosis

 Because Coumadin has a 24-hour half-life, (meaning that it is only half gone after a full day), a dose the day before surgery has little or no bleeding risk but is protective.
 To simplify treatment and cost to the patient, I have given patients Coumadin prior to surgery using a small dose and hopefully enough tablets to fill the 3 weeks following surgery.
 3 tablets are given only once on the day before surgery around midday.
 The size of the tablet for every patient is different depending on weight, age, sex, and a guess of nutritional status.
 When the patient is in the hospital, they receive a smaller dose the day of surgery and monitoring begins.
 When the patient goes home, physical therapy and a home care nurse visits 2 or 3 times a week, and they can obtain a PT–INR to monitor the Coumadin effect.
 This needs to be reported to us so any alteration in the dose can be made.
 With small tablets given prior to surgery, patients generally take 2 or 3 tablets daily until 3 weeks have completed.
 Following this, there is no need for monitoring of PT–INR.

 Deep venous thrombosis is a potentially serious complication which can result from lower extremity fracture, surgery or trauma.
 The best treatment is to avoid the complication by prophylactic treatment.
-It has been my experience that Coumadin is effective and safe but requires monitoring.
+It has been my experience that Coumadin is effective and very safe when monitored appropriately.

 Blood work results (PT–INR) should be faxed to our office at 401-383-8982.
 If there is any question, please do not hesitate to call the office at 401-383-7753.